arcadiapage/arcadiapage.github.io/_posts/2022-07-03-as-a-highly-sensitive-person-it-s-ok-to-say-no-to-hustling.md

 One way you can be more sustainable with your energy is pretty clear: get more rest.
 When we feel overstimulated, it can be tempting to take in more stimulation, be it by drinking more caffeinated drinks, eating more sugar, scrolling online, or whatever it takes to keep awake so we can keep on pushing.
 Sometimes our reliance on a stimulant causes us to deny that we are tired in the first place.
 There is a reason why tiredness and sugar cravings often go hand in hand.

 However, the real reason our bodies are shutting down is not that we need to squeeze in more stuff but because we need to rest.
 Unfortunately, honoring that is not always possible, but knowing that there is nothing wrong with you for being unable to push through tasks and activities can forever change how you approach overstimulation when it hits you.
 When going through this, it is okay to take a break, step back, or go to the restroom to hang out for a moment.
 Give yourself space instead of trying to do more.

-If you are used to using your diet to deal with overstimulation, I recommend checking out this post, [A Creative Person’s Guide to Feeling Healthy](https://thecreativeindependent.com/guides/a-creative-persons-guide-to-feeling-healthy/) from The Creative Independent.
-I appreciate this article because it gives clear advice on how to add food to your diet that gives you energy, along with other practical lifestyle advice.

 ## Do Less